CDAO Strategy

 Strengthen data-sharing practices across government agencies to improve collaboration and outcomes.

 Join us for an exclusive Networking Dinner at The Boat House Canberra on 2nd April 2025 at 7:00 PM.
 End your Summit day with a fine dining experience alongside your peers in a stunning lakeside setting.
+Nestled along the scenic banks of Lake Burley Griffin, The Boat House promises more than just a meal—it’s a culinary journey in an unforgettable venue.

 Seats are limited and allocated on a first-come, first-served basis, so reserve your spot now to secure this premier networking opportunity!